geocaml/geo/README.md

 # owl-geo

-Geospatial primitives and algorithms using Owl
+Geospatial primitives and algorithms in pure OCaml using Owl.